 The brighter period of the year lasts for 2.6 months, from March 17 to June 5, with an average daily incident shortwave energy per square meter above 6.9 kWh.
-The brightest day of the year is May 6, with an average of 7.5 kWh.
+The brightest month of the year in Guadalajara is May, with an average of 7.4 kWh.

 The darker period of the year lasts for 2.3 months, from November 15 to January 24, with an average daily incident shortwave energy per square meter below 5.1 kWh.
-The darkest day of the year is December 20, with an average of 4.5 kWh.
+The darkest month of the year in Guadalajara is December, with an average of 4.6 kWh.

 The topography within 2 miles of Guadalajara contains only modest variations in elevation, with a maximum elevation change of 269 feet and an average elevation above sea level of 5,240 feet.
 Within 10 miles contains only modest variations in elevation (4,199 feet).
 Within 50 miles also contains extreme variations in elevation (9,701 feet).

 The area within 2 miles of Guadalajara is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (50%) and cropland (27%), and within 50 miles by trees (37%) and cropland (35%).

 This report illustrates the typical weather in Guadalajara, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Guadalajara.

 For each station, the records are corrected for the elevation difference between that station and Guadalajara according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.